microsoft/fhir-server/samples/smart/README.md

 If you are using the open source FHIR Server, you will also need to build a custom solution around that instead.

+This sample is targeted for EHR vendors who are looking to pass ONC (g)(10)

 ## Components

 The following components are deployed with this sample.
 For more details of how the pieces work together, check out [the technical guide](./docs/technical-guide.md).